-Nursing students will adhere to the Standard Blood, Body Fluid, Biological Agent, Infectious and Communicable Disease Precautions.
+The Department of Nursing Graduate faculty, professional staff, clinical adjuncts and nursing students will adhere to the Standard Blood, Body Fluid, Biological Agent, Infectious and Communicable Disease Precautions.
+These groups will be referred to collectively as 'individuals' for this policy.
+One principle of these precautions is to assume that all patients are potential carriers of blood borne, body fluid, biological agents, infectious or communicable disease.
 In addition, health care workers should assume themselves to be potential carriers.
 They must exercise caution so as to protect both patients and health care workers from exposure to blood, body fluids, biological agents, infectious and communicable diseases.

 Individuals are responsible for adhering to the established accidental exposure policies, procedures of the clinical agency, and the Department of Nursing with respect to reporting and documentation of the incident.
+This may involve self-reporting to JSU.